 She went on to say:

 Violence against women and girls in our society remains pervasive.
-The PSNI responded to a domestic violence incident every 19 minutes of every day in the past year.
-In 2012-13, our refuges provided shelter and support to 880 women and 549 children fleeing domestic violence across Northern Ireland.
+The PSNI responded to a domestic abuse incident every 19 minutes of every day in the past year.
+In 2012-13, our refuges provided shelter and support to 880 women and 549 children fleeing domestic abuse across Northern Ireland.
 We helped a further 3,659 women and 4,469 children through our outreach projects.
 Our 24 Hour Domestic & Sexual Violence Helpline, which is open to all women and men affected by domestic and sexual violence, managed 47,597 calls during that year.
 Domestic and sexual violence remain a huge problem in Northern Ireland, but we are heartened that more women feel able to come forward and report the violence and abuse they are suffering, either to police or to organisations like ourselves.
 The 16 Days of Activism helps us to continue to break the silence around violence against women and encourage them to get the help they desperately need.

 In adding their support to the day, ICTU Equality Officer Clare Moore added: